 Who will fund my sustainable agriculture research project?

-Sustainable Agriculture Research Funding Resources, AFSIC, revised May 2011.
+Sustainable Agriculture Research Funding Resources, AFSIC, revised 2011.
+Reviewed 2015.

 Federal Conservation Resources for Sustainable Farming and Ranching ATTRA - National Sustainable Agriculture Information Service, updated 2014.

 This publication offers an overview of the major federal conservation programs that provide resources for farmers and ranchers to enhance and maintain sustainable farming and ranching practices.